-The components.
-I have told this simple explanation to hundreds of people, including Keynote speeches at conferences and I will probably still be telling people when I'm ready for my last supper.
+The components of music.
+I have told this simple explanation to hundreds of people, including Keynote speeches at conferences for the BBC in Europe and North America.
+I will probably still be telling people when I'm ready for my last supper.

-Melody and Rhythm – you can have one without the other but on the whole music is a combination of the two.
-So where does Melody and Rhythm come from?
-Please allow me to explain.
-Rhythm = You and your body are a mass of mathematics and rhythm.
-Everything balances.
-You see, hear, breath, eat, beat, walk, talk, love and dance (some do) in rhythm.
+Rhythm and Melody - you can have one without the other but on the whole music is a combination of the two.
+So where do Rhythm and Melody come from?
+Please allow me to explain below..

 The first thing you learn to do independently as a baby is to crawl and then walk - in rhythm.

-If you tried to walk three left steps then one right fast you'll fall over.
-So rhythm is not a mystery – you, I, we are all rhythm.
-We build things in rhythm around us or our houses would fall down and our cars would not drive - we are totally formed around our ability to understand and create rhythm, its what separates us from the animal kingdom, plus the fact that we have fingers and thumbs to build things made of rhythm.
-Melody = This is an easy one to get your head around.
-Melody is the very first ‘language’ between yourself, as a baby, and your mother (father).
+If you tried to walk three left steps then one right step fast you'll fall over.
+So rhythm is not a mystery, we are all rhythm.
+We build things in rhythm around us or our houses would fall down and our cars would not drive - we are totally formed around our ability to understand and create rhythm, it is what separates us from the animal kingdom, plus the fact that we have fingers and thumbs to build things made of rhythm.

 For the first 20 months of your life your interaction with your family is soothing, cajoling, noises in melodic tones/voices.
 If an adult growls at at a baby it will cry.

 If a mother "la la la's" the baby warmly it smiles whether that mother is Aboriginal, Eskimo, African, Chinese, Norwegian, Japanese, Brazilian or any human mother.

 Our first language is love with melody and that ‘language' is Universal.